kora-projects/kora-docs/mkdocs/docs/en/documentation/database-jdbc.md

     }
     ```

-The generated key can also be returned as the entity key type rather than a scalar.
+The generated key can also be returned as the view key type rather than a scalar.
 When the identifier is a composite key described by an [`@Embedded`](database-common.md#embedded-fields) record,
 the `@Id` method returns that record, and a `@Batch` insert returns a `List` of keys, one per inserted row: